Cian Harries: Bristol Rovers

 On 31 January 2020, Harries signed with Bristol Rovers for a two-and-a-half-year deal for an undisclosed fee after being recalled from loan.

 On the opening day of the 2021–22 League Two season, Harries scored his first goal for the club with an impressive volley from outside of the box to level the scores in an eventual last-minute 2–1 defeat to Mansfield Town.
 On 19 October 2021, Harries received a career-first red card in a 1–1 draw at Colchester United, receiving a second yellow card when the referee deemed him to be taking too long over a throw-in when Rovers were 1–0 up, just one minute before Colchester equalised.
 Having failed to make an appearance since 8 February, Harries was released at the end of the season following Rovers' immediate promotion back to League One.

 Swindon Town

 On 28 June 2022, Harries agreed to join League Two club Swindon Town on a one-year deal.
 At the end of the season, he was released having made only seven appearances in all competitions.

 Aldershot Town

 On 21 June 2023, Harries signed for National League club Aldershot Town on a one-year deal.
 Despite having been offered a new contract at the end of the 2023–24 season, he instead opted to depart the club at the end of his existing deal.

 Woking

 On 28 May 2024, Harries joined Aldershot's main rivals Woking.

 Forest Green Rovers

 On 17 January 2025, Harries signed for fellow National League side Forest Green Rovers for an undisclosed fee.

+On 23 June 2026, Harries signed for newly promoted National League side Kidderminster Harriers on a season long loan.